-Vincent Roberts, Chairman of the National Democratic Congress (NDC) has disclosed that the presence of three regional political strategists at recent internal meetings of his political party is part of the preparation process, as the party gets ready to contest the next general election which is constitutionally due by early 2018.
+Vincent Roberts, Chairman of the National Democratic Congress (NDC) has disclosed that the presence of three regional political strategists at recent internal meetings of his political party is part of the preparation process, as the party gets ready to contest the next general election which is constitutionally due by mid-2018.

 “We are seeking their opinion and they assessment of our systems, and what they consider our level of preparedness.
 We have agreed to have frank dialogue with them and to give them access to our systems and process procedures, so it can assist in making that determination,” Roberts said in the Party’s weekly Monday news conference.

 Pointing out that the arrival of the three in Grenada was not at the invitation of the party, but more of an opportunity discovered, Roberts said, “They are not here exclusively with the NDC.
 We learned of their presence and we spoke to them,” he told the media, while explaining that it will be foolish of any political party to not prepare itself for an upcoming general election which may be in a few months.

 The trio are: Consultants Alston Stewart and Donovan Nelson, and Attorney at Law Michael Vaccianna.
 All three are known to be associated with the Jamaica People’s National Party (PNP), but Roberts said that they are not assisting the NDC in that capacity, but on their political strategy competence.